 If your Fig leaves are starting to drop, then be ready – you will probably need to do some investigating and be prepared for a long road back to recovery.
 However, it is completely possible for them to regain their health so don’t give up hope!
 (Mine was near death and now is doing wonderfully again.)

 The only way to be certain that your plant has root rot is to remove the pot and check out the roots.
 If the roots are brown and look kind of mushy, root rot is probably the issue.
-Using scissors, you can remove the damaged roots.
-Then you can even remove the damaged leaves, cutting off portions of the leaves so it will look nicer.
+Using scissors or pruners, you can remove the damaged roots.
+You can also remove the leaves all together or the brown parts of the leaves so it will look nicer.
 Make sure if you remove dead leaves, that you still have a few remaining to help the plant with photosynthesis and recovery.

 If there are just a few brown spots on the leaves, you may not need to do anything too severe.
 Let your plant dry out for two weeks, remove the affected leaves and make sure your plant has enough sunlight.